-'Refresh With Intention' With Crate And Barrel's Ramadan Collection 2024

-(MENAFN- Dubai PR Network) 'Refresh with Intention' with Crate and Barrel's Ramadan Collection 2024
+'Refresh with Intention' with Crate and Barrel's Ramadan Collection 2024

-Dubai, United Arab Emirates, 15 February, 2024: Crate and Barrel has introduced its latest collection of Ramadan-inspired furniture and dcor to encourage customers to 'Refresh with Intention' and invite life in.
+(MENAFN- Gambit Communications HQ) Dubai, United Arab Emirates, 15 February, 2024: Crate and Barrel has introduced its latest collection of Ramadan-inspired furniture and décor to encourage customers to ‘Refresh with Intention’ and invite life in.
 Designed to infuse timeless homes with beauty and purpose, the curated collection is perfect for entertaining, gifting and decorating this Holy Month.

 The new assortment of homeware seamlessly marries tradition and modernity, inspired by the season’s spirit of faith and renewal.
 Crate and Barrel is also inviting the community to give back through its ‘Ornaments for a Cause’ initiative, by which all proceeds will be donated to Dubai Cares to support families in need.